llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 With this in mind, we revisited the DWARF extensions to see if they could inform a more tractable design for LLVM.
-We had already worked to address the complexity and ambiguity of DWARF by defining a formalization for its expression language, and improved the composability by unifying values and location descriptions on the evaluation stack.
+We had already worked to address the complexity and ambiguity of DWARF by defining a formalization for its expression language and improved the composability by unifying values and location descriptions on the evaluation stack.
 Together, these changes also increased the expressiveness of DWARF.
-Using similar ideas in LLVM allowed us to support additional real world cases, and describe existing cases with greater accuracy.
+Using similar ideas in LLVM allowed us to support additional real world cases and describe existing cases with greater accuracy.

 This led us to start from the DWARF extensions and design a new set of debug information representations.
 This was very heavily influenced by prior art in